 This may develop over several hours or take 1 to 2 days.
 Additional symptoms may include nausea/vomiting, confusion, or seizures.

 New Students (Freshmen) and Meningitis

 In the US it has been demonstrated that freshmen living in on-campus housing are at higher risk of contracting meningococcal disease than other students.
 (Approximately 5 cases per 100,000 students per year vs. a baseline rate of approximately 1 case per 100,000 per year.)
 Other at risk groups include military recruits, travelers to areas in which meningococcal disease is hyperendemic or epidemic, microbiologists who are routinely exposed to isolates of Neisseria meningitidis, patients with anatomic or functional asplenia, and patients with terminal complement deficiency.

 Additional risk factors include:

 - Corticosteroid use

 - Household crowding

 During outbreaks, recent alcohol use and bar patronage have also been shown to increase risk of contracting the disease.
-Vaccines Vaccines are available.
-Menactra (tm) and Menveo provide protection for 4 out of the 5 serogroups (types) of meningococcal meningitis (serogroups A,C,Y,W-135).
-Serogroup B meningococcal meningitis accounts for about one-third of cases and two new vaccines, Trumeba and Bexsero, are now available.
+Vaccines are available.
+Menactra (tm) and Menveo provide protection for four out of the five serogroups (types) of meningococcal meningitis (serogroups A,C,Y,W-135).
+Serogroup B meningococcal meningitis accounts for about one-third of cases, and two new vaccines, Trumeba and Bexsero, are available and also highly recommended.